HenriqueNPinho/FEUP-LBAW/EBD/ebd.md

 ### 1. Database Workload

-> A study of the predicted system load (database load).
-> Estimate of tuples at each relation.
+It's essential to grasp the nature of the workload for the application and the performance objectives to develop a good database design.
+The workload includes an estimate of the number of tuples for each relation and also the estimated growth.

 | **Relation reference** | **Relation Name**   | **Order of magnitude**       | **Estimated growth**   |
 | ---------------------- | ------------------- | ---------------------------- | --------------------   |